CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 **Nothing Happens** — If the modified result is greater than the character’s corruption point total, nothing happens.

-**The Character is Discarded** — If the modified result is equal to the character’s corruption point total **or** one less than the character’s corruption point total, the character _fails_ the corruption check and you must discard the character along with any non-follower cards he controls.
-In this case, if the character is a Wizard, you immediately lose the game.
+**The Character Taps** — If the modified result is equal to the character’s corruption point total **or** one less than the character’s corruption point total, the is very tempted but does _not_ fail the corruption check.
+If the character is untapped, tap the character.

 **The Character is Eliminated** — If the modified result is less than character’s corruption point total by two or more, the character _fails_ the corruption check and is eliminated (i.e., remove him from play) and you must discard any non-follower cards he controls.

-In this case, if the character is a Wizard, you immediately lose the game.
+Ringwraiths never make corruption checks.

 {: .note }
-> **Clarification:** A character discarded due to a corruption check is **not** removed from play.
-He may be played again either by you (e.g., if you exhaust your play deck and draw that character) or by your opponent (e.g., if he has that character in his hand).
-In this case, the character stops working for the cause of the Free Peoples (at least for a while)—much as Radagast was corrupted by the physical nature of Middle-earth (i.e., he went “native”).
->
-> **Clarification:** A character eliminated due to a corruption check is removed from play.
+> **Clarification:** A character eliminated due to a corruption check is removed from active play.
 He may not be played again by either you or by your opponent.
-In this case, the character is permanently lost to the Free Peoples—much as Saruman was corrupted in _The Lord of the Rings_.
+In this case, the character is permanently lost to Sauron.

 ### CORRUPTION CHECK MODIFIERS

-Certain characters receive modifications to corruption checks, and certain cards may give modifications to a corruption check.
-Modifications to corruption checks are printed in the lower right of the appropriate card.
-A plus or a minus sign indicates a **modification** to any corruption checks rather than corruption points.
+Certain characters receive modifiers to corruption checks, and certain cards may give modifiers to a corruption check.
+Modifiers to corruption checks are printed in the lower right of the appropriate card.
+A plus or a minus sign indicates a **modifier** to any corruption checks a character makes (rather than corruption points).

 {: .note }
 > **Clarification:** There are two different values that affect corruption checks: